Lyme Basics

 What does the Lyme disease rash look like?

-If you develop a rash, take a photo of it and see a doctor as soon as possible.
-Other symptoms of early Lyme disease may include a fever, headache, fatigue, muscle aches, bells palsy and in some cases no symptoms at all.
-The lucky patients who experience no symptoms might initially have a stronger immune system but might experience symptoms even years later after a stressful incidence, another chronic illness or a motor vehicle accident.
+If you develop any type of rash, take a photo and see a healthcare provider promptly.
+Other early symptoms of Lyme disease can include fever, headache, fatigue, muscle aches, and Bell’s palsy.
+Some people have no symptoms at all.
+Those who initially feel well may have a stronger early immune response, but symptoms can still appear months or even years later, often after a major stressor, another illness, or a physical trauma such as a car accident.

 Unfortunately, diagnostic testing is unreliable in the early stages of infection, often giving false negatives.
 Treatment should not be delayed pending a positive test result if the suspicion of Lyme disease is high (exposure, tick bite, possible rash).
 Many Lyme practitioners will see acute patients after a tick bite and prescribe antibiotics to help slow the spread of the disease.
 Early intervention is critical.

-Early diagnosis and treatment restore most patients to health and reduces the number of patients who progress to late/chronic Lyme disease—which, in turn, reduces medical and societal costs of the disease.
-This is a winnable battle, but it requires that barriers to early diagnosis (absence of a rash, failure to recognize the growing geographic expansion of the disease, and the inadequacy of current laboratory tests) be acknowledged and addressed.
+Early diagnosis and treatment restore most patients to health and reduce the number who progress to late or chronic Lyme disease.
+This also lowers the medical and societal costs associated with long‐term illness.
+It is a winnable battle, but only if the barriers to early diagnosis are recognized and addressed.
+These barriers include the absence of a visible rash, the failure to recognize the expanding geographic range of Lyme disease, and the limitations of current laboratory tests.

 MyLymeData 2019 Chartbook